RichardLitt/stranded-by-trump/index.md

 ---
 # Fight the #MuslimBan Right Now

-On Jan.
-27, President Trump banned entry to the U.S. for citizens from Iraq, Iran, Libya, Somalia, Sudan, Yemen, and Syria.
+On January 27, President Trump banned entry to the U.S. for citizens from Iraq, Iran, Libya, Somalia, Sudan, Yemen, and Syria.

 <p class="center-link">
   <a target="_blank" href="https://www.nytimes.com/2017/01/28/us/us-immigration-ban.html?pagewanted=all">Read stories from banned travelers and asylum-seekers</a>